Koenig & Clinton

 Boojar holds a master’s degree in Journalism and Communication Science from the University of Vienna.
 In addition to speaking German, she also speaks English and French fluently.
 Before entering the art world, Boojar interned in the department of public information for the United Nations in New York.

-Amber Vilas oversees all arts administration for the gallery focusing specifically on day-to-day operations as well as onsite and offsite exhibitions.
+Amber Vilas oversees all arts administration for the gallery focusing specifically on day-to-day operations.

 Before joining Koenig & Clinton, Vilas worked with several New York galleries.
 She held the positions of associate director at Zach Feuer Gallery after holding the position of gallery manager at Rachel Uffner Gallery.
 Before moving to New York, she was the associate director at gescheidle in Chicago.
 She has also interned at BLOUIN ARTINFO, carriage trade, and the Whitney Museum of American Art.

 Vilas holds a BFA from the School of the Art Institute of Chicago.
 In addition to working in commercial art galleries, she has recently given time to Fostering Change for Children and Housing Works.

 Rico Anderson oversees exhibition installations and coordinates with freelance art handlers onsite to optimize the physical upkeep and handling of artworks.
 He implements quality assurance measures throughout the exhibiting, packing, shipping, and storage processes.
 Anderson also maintains up-to-date inventory and archival database records.

 Before joining the gallery in 2008, he worked as an art handler for numerous galleries and institutions in New York City including, but not limited to: Marian Goodman Gallery, James Cohan Gallery, 303 Gallery, and Pat Hearn Gallery.
 Anderson holds a BFA in fine arts from SUNY Purchase.
 His artwork has been exhibited in New York and internationally.

 Site Architecture: Jonas Lund